Data Quality Metric Library

 Consequence of Poor Quality Data

-Lack of condition data has the potential to affect our ability to identify maintenance and renewal needs, make investment decisions or measure effectiveness of investment.
+A lack of condition data has the potential to affect our ability to identify maintenance and renewal needs, make investment decisions, and measure the effectiveness of investment.

 Move the metric to Condition subcategory Pavement & Surfacing.
 Change the primary dimension to Timeliness.
 No longer use #tempDate in the RAMM SQL.
 Include rating records up to the end of year date.